When is the deadline for submissions?

 Authors may spend up to two weeks to complete requested revisions.
 This process may take place more than once.

-Do I have to be attending a four-year college or university in order to submit?
+Do I have to be an undergraduate student at a college or university in order to submit?

-Yes, we only accept papers from undergraduate students who were attending four-year colleges or universities during either spring or fall semester of the calendar year before the journal's next publication date.
-(For example, for the May 2023 issue, we accept a paper or senior thesis completed for a course or your degree during either the spring 2022 or fall 2022 semesters).
+Yes, we only accept papers from undergraduate students who were attending a bachelor's degree-granting institution during either winter, spring, or fall semester/quarter of the calendar year before the journal's next publication date.
+(For example, for the May 2023 issue, we accept a paper or senior thesis completed for a course or your degree during either the winter 2022, spring 2022, or fall 2022 semester/quarter.)

 If I have already graduated, can I submit a paper that I wrote as an undergraduate?